 A company’s LTV profile still governs the nature of product management and the revenue engine.
 But as a company scales, most systems other than these begin to look increasingly similar.

 In the fit systems enterprise, atomicity rises.
 One domain team splits into two.
 Across the company’s operating systems, work is divided into ever more discrete tasks, each tightly aligned but loosely coupled.
 Teams architect, implement and continuously improve workflows, using data.
 Data is increasingly democratized, with dashboards available to domain teams throughout the enterprise.

-All low-variation tasks in the enterprise are experiencing rising automation.
+Low-variation tasks in the enterprise have begun to benefit from rising automation.

 The strategy, planning and architecture system is now mature.
 You have refined the planning balance between now, near and far.
 While short term oversight of priorities and execution effectiveness continues, strategy and planning now looks further down the road — at least 12 to 18 months ahead.
 Projects with long lag times are under active consideration, including significant technology platform upgrades, reorganizations and workflow redesigns.

 At this stage, emphasis shifts back to the generative imperative.
 Now that your first product has established itself in the market, it’s time to expand.
 This expansion may be into new segments, or new geographic markets, or to adjacent product offerings aimed at your existing ideal customer profile.
 The product discovery system returns to center stage as the vehicle for product expansion.
 One or more experimentation domain teams are created to advance the work of the product discovery system.